CBR vs. VBR: Differentiating Constant Bitrate from Variable Bitrate

 VOD Transcoding

-Constrained VBR is the optimal setting for on-demand video transcoding because it is capable of handling larger files while still maintaining some sense of consistency with audio formats.
+Constrained VBR is the optimal setting for on-demand because it is capable of handling larger files while still maintaining some sense of consistency with audio formats.
 Overall, VBR produces better sound quality than streams, and on-demand video transcoding provides the flexibility to use VBR, so it’s a no-brainer.

 Variable video bitrate produces higher-quality streams.
 Since there is less time sensitivity in transcoding on-demand video files, you don’t have to worry about the bitrate exceeding internet speed which gives you the flexibility to lean into the benefits of VBR.